 For development of applications using brillo, Google has announced a developer kit called BDK which can be used to configure a new application and build complete device image for that application.
 However, this kit is available only through an invite based early access program to a set of developers.
 But since all of the code is open sourced on AOSP, anyone can build their own image.
 The only things missing would be the access to weave developer console, services like OTA updates, remote monitoring and documentation for all the tools.
 So basically it should still be possible to build brillo based devices which can communicate over local network only.

 Weave protocol provides support for device discovery, authentication and provisioning.
-As part of Weave services, the client libraries will formulate a provision flow which is common for all types of apps.
+As part of Weave services, the client libraries will formulate a provision flow that is common for all types of apps.
 The common device setup will make it easier for the users to find the right application for a device.
 Using weave service, the devices can be shared easily between users and the owner of a device can control the level of access granted to their devices.
 So some users might have full access to the device, whereas some other users might have a view only access and might require further permission to use the device.
 It also allows the devices to send operational commands to and from the clients such as mobile phones.

 Figure 2 : Weave flow (source)